HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: Introduction

-We conducted a technical evaluation and two exploratory user studies: \rev{\textit{a creative professional study} with three participants (41 years combined experience) to explore the potential of \system{} in creative workflows of creative professionals, and a \textit{client collaborator study} with eight participants to explore the potential for efficient history access as a collaboration tool.} Our technical evaluation demonstrated that while 18.8\% of prompts generated errors, our filter identified them with 93\% accuracy (86\% precision, 76\% recall).
+We conducted a technical evaluation, \textit{a creative professional study} with three participants (41 years combined experience) to explore the potential of \system{} in creative workflows of creative professionals, and a \textit{client collaborator study} with eight participants to explore the potential for efficient history access as a collaboration tool.
+Our technical evaluation demonstrated that while 18.8\% of prompts generated errors, our filter identified them with 93\% accuracy (86\% precision, 76\% recall).
 Our user studies demonstrated how semantic organization of generative histories can benefit both creators and their collaborators.
-Across both studies, all participants used our semantic organization methods (position or concept palette) more often than they used the traditional time-based organization (time palette).
+Across both studies, all participants used our semantic organization methods (position and concept palette) more often than the traditional time-based organization (time palette).
 Professional participants used prior alternatives to inspire new ideas and test alternatives, and expressed enthusiasm about using \system{} in the future for open-ended and collaborative work.
-Our client collaborator evaluation revealed that participants used \system{}'s prior generations (11.88 times, SD=6.09 times) more often than they used new generations (4.62 times, SD=1.73 times) to edit the image, reporting that they preferred the efficiency and control of reusing prior generations.
+Our client collaborator evaluation revealed that participants used \system{}'s prior generations ($\mu=11.88$ times, $\sigma=6.09$ times) more often than they used new generations ($\mu=4.62$ times, $\sigma=1.73$ times) to edit the image, reporting that they preferred the efficiency and control of reusing prior generations.
 Client collaborator participants also expressed excitement to use \system{} for providing feedback, learning expert prompt strategies, and exploring personal preferences.
-Our findings demonstrate the potential for semantic organization to encourage reuse in generative workflows.
-We conclude with opportunities to generalize to new domains, implications for prompt-based workflows, and implications for collaborative use.
+Our findings demonstrate the potential for semantic organization to encourage reuse in generative workflows. \changenote{We conclude with implications for prompt-based workflows and collaborative use and opportunities to extend the utility of our palettes to encompass more interaction types and history structures.}